xavcz/meteor-apollo-codetour/graphql-server.md

 In the eventuality of a login token sent with every queries, it's time to process it!

-🤖...
-String check, ...ok!
-Hash the token, ...ok!
-Query `Meteor.users` collection to find the relevant user, ...ok! 🎉
+🤖 String check, ...ok!
+🤖 Hash the token, ...ok!
+🤖 Run a query on `Meteor.users` collection to find the relevant user, ...ok!

 If the query returns a `user` document and the token isn't expired, `apollo` will automatically assign `userId` & `user` to the `context` object, thus [you can use it in your resolvers](https://github.com/apollographql/meteor-starter-kit/blob/master/imports/api/schema.js#L29-L31)!
-Great success!
+Great success! 🎉

-If no user is found, no bother: it just move forward and will try next time.
+If no user is found, no bother: it just move forward and will try next time. ✌️

 <a href="https://github.com/apollographql/meteor-integration/blob/master/main-server.js#L93-L96"><h4>Graph<em>i</em>QL</h4></a>